dn3t-de/gitlab-ci/README.md

 # GitLab CI Runner Containers
-Base image for further containers used for gitlab-ci runners.
+Images that can be used within Docker as gitlab-ci runners.
+Having some tools preinstalled.

 ## Tags
 `:latest` Debian 8 (jessie) with git.